0xM1cx/Obsidian-Notes/I.T Resources.md

 ---
 ## Things to Download for College
 > **NOTE**
-> Check if these things are already downloaded before proceeding with the download.
+> Check if these things have already downloaded before proceeding with the download.

 ### Software
 #### Linux